My recommended drug/supplement stack

 TMG

 TMG (trimethylglycine) has no downside, is quite cheap, and helps reduce homocysteine levels.
 Have your homocysteine level checked.
-If it’s not on the high end of the range, get and take the supplement.
+If it’s on the high end of the range, get and take the supplement.
+Many athletes take it.

 Methyl folate